darkcount2011/hackathon-team4/README.md

-# hackathon-team10
+# hackathon-team4
-Hacking by the sea 2022 - Team 10
+Hacking by the sea 2023 - Team 4

+# Update
+1. Create the `.env` file by duplicating the `.env.example` file and setting the correct IP.
+2. Make sure you have Docker installed.
+3. Run `docker compose up`

+# Legacy instructions below:

 # Installing python
 For this project a specific version of python is required.